 The Ottawa Valley will be home to three semi-permanent public art exhibition venues, located in the communities of Eganville, Garrison Petawawa and Arnprior.
 Each of these galleries will host up to 10 curated exhibitions between March 2021 and June 2023.
 The exhibition lineup will feature themed, juried, multi-artist exhibitions and open community exhibits.

-What is this project about?
+The Creative Photography Project What is this project about?

 OV-CAOS and our community partners are working with seniors to honour their lives and contributions to our community.
 We are doing this by collecting stories and taking photographic portraits of up to fifty seniors.
 The portraits are taken in a location chosen by the participants.